 Being active can boost the effects of melatonin (natural sleep hormone) which can help you fall asleep easier.
 A morning walk is not only a great way to see the sunrise or catch up with friends, exposing yourself to the bright morning sun can assist in setting your natural circadian rhythm which improves your sleep cycle, promoting a healthy night’s sleep.
 The result of a good night’s sleep allows you to feel more alert and energised throughout the day.

-4. It boosts your brain health
+4. Walking in the morning boosts your brain health

 Moderate exercise such as walking, has also been found to improve the brains resistance to Alzheimer’s disease and reduce the effects of memory loss over time.

 Lower blood pressure, improved blood circulation, and a reduced risk of heart disease – a walk to start your day can be a great way to keep your heart healthy and prevent high blood pressure.
 The Heart Foundation found walking for an average of 30 minutes a day can lower your risk of heart disease by 35%.

 Researchers found people who incorporate regular walking into their daily routine, have fewer heart attacks and strokes while also maintaining healthy cholesterol levels.

 Whether it is around your neighbourhood or along the beach in the morning, a morning walk is an excellent opportunity to make friends, be social and be part of your local community all whilst staying active.

 Becoming part of an organised walking group is a great way to meet like-minded people.
 Organised walking groups cater for different age groups, walking distances and fitness levels.
 Studies have found that outdoor walking groups also have wide-ranging health benefits including reduced blood pressure, body fat, cholesterol levels and risk of depression and anxiety.

 7. Reduced risk of diabetes